JackieG19/BasicJavascript/README.md

 - Multiple Identical Options in Switch Statements
 - Replacing If Else Chains with Switch

-Generate:-----------------
-- Generate Random Fractions with JavaScript
+Loops:-------------------
-- Generate Random Whole Numbers with JavaScript
+- Iterate with JavaScript For Loops
-- Generate Random Whole Numbers within a Range
+- Iterate Odd Numbers With a For Loop
+- Count Backwards With a For Loop
+- Iterate Through an Array with a For Loop
+- Iterate with JavaScript While Loops

 Expressions:----------------
 - Swift through Text with Regular Expressions